danielcayer/F5-Symposium-2022-301a/docs/class8/module03/lab1.rst

 Just for fun **Reverse** the monitor.
 Now when **200 OK** is returned it indicates the server is not responding successfully.

+..
+NOTE:: The monitor might need to be removed from the pool before it can be modified.

 *Q3.
 What is status of your pool and virtual server now?*

 You can see where this would be useful if you were looking for a 404